petar-m/executables/ReadMe.md

 - `IExecutors` - a single interface for convenience when an executor implements both  `IExecutor` and `IExecutorAsync`
 - `IExecutionInterceptor` - interface for implementing interception of execution.

+#### 2.2

+New interface introduced in order to allow separation async and sync implementations.
+New interfaces introduced to allow interceptors to target specific executables.
+New interfaces introduced to allow implementation of interceptors to hint the executors of how to handle them.

+- `IExecutionInterceptorAsync` - new interface for implementing async interception of execution.
+It complements `IExecutionInterceptor` for async execution.
+- `IExecutionInterceptorAsync<TExecutable, TInput, TResult>` and `IExecutionInterceptorAsync<TExecutable, TInput, TResult>` - new interfaces to allow implementation of interceptors targeting specific executables.
+- `IDiscardOtherInterceptors` - new interface to hint the executor that the inteceptor should be the only one executed.
+- `IDiscardNonGenericInterceptors` - new interface to hint the executor that non-generic interceptors should not be executed.

+The idea behind non-generic interceptors is that they will be runned for all executables.
+There may be cases when common logic will not work or should be different - the generic interceptors are intended to target concrete executable.
+The new marker interfaces should allow executors to handle scenarios like replacing non-generic interceptors with specific ones or having exclusive ones per executable.

 ### IInstancePovider?